About the college

 The Hall is adjacent to the University Parks and many students take full advantage of the beautiful surroundings for walks, runs and informal sporting activities.

 Students and staff also collaborate each year to put on the 'Wycliffe Revue'.
-The Revue is different every year but includes a variety music, drama and comedic items.
+The Revue is different every year but includes a variety of music, drama and comedic items.

 Wycliffe Hall has graduate study rooms with facilities for private study and a kitchenette.